AdamBoley/Project-Beergate/README.md

     - Add some functionality to handle an improperly completed form.
 Apply this to the comment form as well (for example if a user tries to submit an empty form).
     - update admin.py with an approve beer review action - done

-- Update data model to allow a user to select whether a beer is bottled, draught, etc, and then filter results by this - expand navbar filtering
+- Implement functionality to broadly sort reviews by type and colour
     - use index.html and ListView
     - expand navbar dropdown menu
     - dropdown divider to separate different sorting parameters